 Nothing says team pride and support like a big LOGO hanging on your wall, and nothing compares to a LOGO made of original baseball cards from your favorite team(s) and players.
 From standard team logos, to business logos to custom designs, the possibilities are limited only by your imagination (and budget)

-What started as a picture I created to honor Mark McGwire's amazing record breaking 70 home run season, soon became something that professional athletes and serious baseball fans/art collectors wanted to add to their collections.
+What started with a picture I created to honor Mark McGwire's amazing record breaking 70 home run season, soon became something that professional athletes and serious baseball fans/art collectors wanted to add to their collections.
 Combining graphic and illustrative styles, these custom made pieces are incredibly unique and really need to be seen in person to appreciate the amount of detail in each piece

 I'm very excited to introduce the GALLERY SERIES.
 These are custom made pictures that even non baseball fans can appreciate (like there are any non baseball fans?).
 Larger, with an emphasis on the fine art aspect, these can (and often DO) hang in the finest of fine art galleries, and can just as easily fit into your home or business.
 Each picture, like all my baseball card art, is made entirely from original baseball cards.
 They come as finished pieces, in custom made frames, ready to impress.